Classification and statistics of cut and project sets: Integral formulas for the Siegel-Veech transform

 It is easy to check that for $p=1$, the measure $\tau$ in Definition \ref{def: c and p algebraic measure} is the pushforward under $\piphys$ of the restriction of $\bar \tau$ to $\pi^{-1}_{\mathrm{int}}(W)$.
 For general $p$, define projections

 and

 Then the measures $\tau, \, \bar\tau$ satisfy \eq{eq: the measures satisfy}{ \tau = {}^{p}\piphys _*\left( \bar\tau|_{\mathcal{S}} \right) , \text{ where } \mathcal{S} \df {}^{p}\pi^{-1}_{\mathrm{int}} \left( \underbrace{W \times \cdots \times W}_{p \text{ copies }} \right) . } \begin{proof}[Proof of Theorem \ref{thm: weil}] By Theorem \ref{thm: MS surjective}, after a rescaling of $\R^d$, there is a homogeneous measure $\bar \mu$ on $\ALN_n$ such that $\mu = \Psi_* \bar \mu$.
 Suppose $h \in H$ satisfies that $\piphys|_{h\LL_1}$ is injective, and in the linear case, assume also that $h \LL_1 \cap \Vint \subset \{0\}$.
-Since $\mu$ is an RMS measure, and in the linear case, arguing as in the proof of Theorem \ref{thm: reduction theory} using Lemma \ref{lem: dense orbits H'}, we see that this holds for a.e. $h \in H$.
+Since $\mu$ is an RMS measure, and in the linear case, arguing as in the proof of Theorem \ref{thm: reduction theory} using Lemma \ref{lem: dense orbits H'}, we see that this holds for a.e.\ $h \in H$.
 For such $h$, letting $\Lambda_h \df \Psi(h\LL_1)$, we can rewrite the function $\fphat$ defined in \equ{eq: def fphat} more succinctly in the form

 where $F$ is as in \equ{eq: c and p measure functions}.
-Thus Theorem \ref{thm: weil} is reduced to Theorem \ref{thm: weil more general}. \end{proof}
+Thus, Theorem \ref{thm: weil} is reduced to Theorem \ref{thm: weil more general}. \end{proof}

-\combarak{The following point confused me for a while so I added the following remark. } \begin{remark} The assignment $\ee \mapsto \bar \tau_\ee$ implicit in the proof of Theorem \ref{thm: weil} is not injective, nor is it finite-to-one.
+\begin{remark} The assignment $\ee \mapsto \bar \tau_\ee$ implicit in the proof of Theorem \ref{thm: weil} is not injective, nor is it finite-to-one.
 To see this, take $p=1$ and consider the RMS measure corresponding to the Haar-Siegel measure on $\LLN_n$.
 Then $H_1 = \SL_n(\R), \ \Gamma_{H_1} = \SL_n(\Z)$, and there are countably many $\Gamma_{H_1}$-orbits on $\Z^n$, where two integer vectors belong to the same orbit if and only if the greatest common divisor of their coefficients is the same.
 On the other hand, as the proof of formula \equ{eq: Siegel summation MS} shows, there are two c\&p-algebraic measures, namely Lebesgue measure on $\R^d$ and the Dirac measure at 0.
 The Dirac measure is associated with the orbit of $0 \in \Z^n$, and all the other orbits of nonzero vectors in $\Z^n$ give rise to multiples of Lebesgue measure on $\R^d$.